s7manth/tp/docs/DeveloperGuide.md

 #### Design Considerations

-**Aspect: Extendibility**
+**Aspect: Extensibility**

-* Extendibility was heavily considered when implementing this feature.
+* Extensibility was heavily considered when implementing this feature.
 For Instance,
   * A ReadOnlyTaskList was done instead of just a single TaskList class, to allow for multiple versions of a Task List being used if desired.
 Ie perhaps a Task List that is sorted according to a new "Emergency" level instead of just date-time.
   * Deadline and Description classes were used instead of just a String and a LocalDateTime field to make the codebase more